-Regular processing time for transcripts is one business week, and there is a \$3 charge per copy for this service.
-These requests will be processed in the order received.
-If expedited service is required, an additional \$10 fee will be assessed, payable upon request, and the transcripts will be prepared within 24 hours.
-Students requesting this service are asked to phone the Registrar to confirm receipt of the request.
-If courier service is required, these charges will be passed on to the student.
-Payment of transcript fee(s) may be made by cash (in person only), check (payable to PSI) or credit card.
+Regular processing time for transcripts is one business week.
+The first five copies per request are free; 6-10 copies are \$15, 11-15 copies are \$30, and so on.
+These requests will not be processed until payment is received, if applicable.
+Should expedited service be required, an additional \$10 fee will be assessed, and the transcripts will be prepared within 24 hours and sent via USPS.
+If overnight delivery is required, an additional fee of at least \$25 will be assessed (amount based on current FedEx rates).
+Students requesting expedited service of any kind are asked to phone the Registrar to confirm receipt of the request.
+Payment of transcript fee(s) may be made by cash, check, or credit card.
 Method of payment should be indicated on the request.